-Join Jeff Sengstack for an in-depth discussion in this video Explaining the six marker types, part of Up and Running with Prelude CS6.
+Join Jeff Sengstack for an in-depth discussion in this video Explaining the six marker types, part of Learning Prelude CS6.

 I am going to give you an overview of markers in this demonstration.
 This is not an exercise file, this is just something I want to show you.
 I have one clip here to which I've added six markers.
 So why add markers?
 Markers help your editors down the road, they simplify things as you go forward, they streamline the editing process.
 So it's a pretty good idea to add markers to clips that you have got inside Prelude.
 That's a real strong part of the Prelude workflow.
 So I am going to go through the six types of markers that you can work with here inside Prelude.
 The first one is called the Subclip, and you have seen this before already.
 The Subclip identifies a clip inside a clip, the portion of the clip that you say is going to be the part that you want to work with.
 It just says the beginning and the end, and when you add this to a Rough Cut like this, it just shows the trimmed part from there to there.
 You don't see the blue thing anymore because this is the Subclip, this is the trimmed version.
 Let's just prove that by going over here.
 I am going to drag the Current Time Indicator, and you can see the beginning as a shadow appearing and then comes our guy there, and the end is he kind of walks off and the camera begins to tilt down.